methodphoto/mincc/data/2018/2018-stoke-dabernon.md

 title: "Stoke D'Aberdon v The Min"
 gameLocation: "Newdigate"
 gameDate: "30/09/2018"
-shortReport: "In a 35 over game Stoke D'Aberdon batted first and scored 251-6 in their overs.
+shortReport: "In a 35 over game Stoke D'Aberdon batted first and scored 251-6.
 The Min replied with 196 all out"
 result: "Stoke D'Aberdon won by 55 runs"
 resultType: "Lost"
 type: "game"